excaliburjs/excalibur-tiled/README.md

 * Image Layers - Tiled image layers are not yet fully supported, but do show up in the `RawTiledMap` so can be used that way.
 Using inserted [Tile Objects](https://doc.mapeditor.org/fr/latest/manual/layers/#image-layers) is a way to achieve the same effect in a fully supported way.

 * Group Layers - Tiled group layers are not yet supported at all, currently layers in a group do not load.
+Maps with group layers will load all other layers fine.

 * Infinite maps - Tiled infinite maps are not yet supported, but do show up in the `RawTiledMap`.